-Don't let you next-door neighbors or intruders connect to your wireless network.
-Secure your wireless network by turning on the WPA or WEP security feature on the router.
+Don't let your next-door neighbors or intruders connect to your wireless network.
+Secure your wireless network by turning on the WPA or WEP security feature on the access point.
 Refer to product manual for detail information on how to set it up.